hQamonky/QmkMusicManager/README.md

 # QmkMusicManager
 QMK Music Manager is a REST API to download and manage music.
+It is a Kotlin application packaged in a jar file.
 [Here](https://github.com/hQamonky/QmkMusicManager/blob/master/docs/Api%20User%20Guide.md)
 is the API reference and list of features.
-It is a Kotlin application packaged in a jar file.
+Once the server is up and running, you can see the documentation and use the API through *serverip*:*port*/swagger-ui/index.html.
 ## Requirements
 - You need to have java 11 installed in order to run the application.
 - You also need to have [youtube-dl](https://youtube-dl.org/) installed.